TimCares/MasterThesis/docs/thesis/experiments/unimodal_knowledge_distillation.typ

 of the $mono(["CLS"])$ token is extracted, and passed through the BERT pooler @bert, which is a linear layer followed by a Tanh activation function.
 The linear layer retrains the input dimensionality of the $mono(["CLS"])$ token, which is 768.
 The weights of the pooler come directly from the BERT model, and are also fine-tuned.
-The pooler is followed by a dropout layer, for which the dropout probability differs between tasks (shown in @distil_bert_glue_finetuning_hyperparameters), and is followed by a linear classification layer, which maps the representation to the number of classes of the downstream task.
+The pooler is followed by a dropout layer, for which the dropout probability is set to $p=0.1$ for all tasks (shown in @distil_bert_glue_finetuning_hyperparameters), and is followed by a linear classification layer, which maps the representation to the number of classes of the downstream task.
-If the task is a regression task, for example sentence similarity in [0, 5] for STS-B @stsb, the second linear layer returns a scalar value.
+If the task is regression, for example sentence similarity in [0, 5] for STS-B @stsb, the second linear layer returns a scalar value.
 The classification layer is initialized randomly, and trained from scratch.
 Pytorch pseudocode for the forward pass is provided in @text_downstream_forward_pseudocode.